JunYinghu/selenium-website-test-automation/doc/TestPlan.md

 [Test_Forum_update.py](src/Test_Forum_update.py)

-1 This document is designed to show you how I can use selenium webdriver with python for web app testing
+1 This document is designed to show how I can use selenium webdriver with python for web app testing

 2 This test scripts were written in Python